Aurélie Filippetti: Political career

 Filippetti was a delegate of the French Greens for the Paris municipality and acted as the technical adviser for the Minister of the Environment, Yves Cochet, from 2001 to 2002.

 From 2007 until 2012, Filippetti was a member of the National Assembly of France, representing the Moselle département.
 In parliament, she served on the Committee on Cultural Affairs (2007-2008), the Committee on Legal Affairs (2008-2010) and the Finance Committee (2010-2012).

 On Filippetti's initiative, the National Assembly passed a law in 2013 preventing internet booksellers from offering free delivery to customers, in an attempt to protect the country's struggling bookshops from the growing dominance of US online retailer Amazon.
 In 2014, Filippetti dismissed Anne Baldassari, the director of the Musée Picasso, after mounting criticism of her management.

 Following the resignation of Arnaud Montebourg in protest against Hollande's economic policies, Filippetti and Benoît Hamon also resigned on 25 August 2014.

 Following her resignation, Filippetti returned to parliament, where she served on the Finance Committee from 2014 until 2017.
 In the vote on the 2015 budget, she was one of 39 socialist deputies who abstained.
 She lost her parliamentary seat in the 2017 election.

 In the Socialist Party's presidential primaries, Filippetti endorsed Montebourg as the party's candidate for that year's presidential elections.
 When Hamon was chosen instead, she joined his campaign team as spokesperson.

 Filippetti was excluded for 18 months after supporting a dissident list, and announced January, 17th 2018 that she left the Socialist Party and joined Génération.s., the political movement of Benoît Hamon, her former colleague in the French Government.

 Later in 2018, Filippetti announced her intention to resign from politics.

 In 2016, she was appointed president of the Cinemed film festival.
 She resigned in 2019 and was succeeded by Leoluca Orlando, former mayor of Palermo.

+Filippetti is the director of Cultural Affairs for the City of Paris.

+In 2026 Filippetti represented the organisation of Cultural Affairs of the City of Paris as a member of the commission to develop a list of 72 women in STEM proposed to be added to the 72 men named on the Eiffel Tower.